eli-levin/Typing_Speed/README.md

 ## Description

-Currently, typing_speed.c compiles into a command line game that counts how many characters you can type in 10 seconds.
-Next update will include a variable time limit.
+Currently, typing_speed.c compiles into a command line game that counts how many characters you can type in a minute or less!
+Works on linux.

 ## How to use